-- First offense Student Action Plan will be implemented and a grade of 50 will be earned - Second offense Student Action Plan will be implemented, a grade of 0 will be earned, and more formal meetings will occur - Third offense Student Action Plan will be implemented, a grade of 0 will be earned, and half-day In-School Suspension (ISS) will be served. - Any further offenses will place the student in jeopardy of being expelled from Christ the King Diocesan Schools.
+- First offense Conference with student, parent, teacher, and administrator and assignment maybe redone and full credit maybe earned - Second offense Student Action Plan will be implemented and a maximum grade of 50 may be earned - Third offense Student Action Plan will be implemented, a grade of 0 will be earned, and more formal meetings will occur (If cheating or plagiarism occurs on a quiz/exam the first two offenses will be skipped and move straight to the third offense consequences.) - Fourth offense Student Action Plan will be implemented, a grade of 0 will be earned, and half-day In-School Suspension (ISS) will be served. - Any further offenses will place the student in jeopardy of being expelled from Christ the King Diocesan Schools.